jaebradley/http-status-identifier/README.md

 1. an HTTP status code, represented as a `string` or a `number`
 2. an HTTP status name, represented as a `string`

-The returned [`HttpStatus`](https://github.com/jaebradley/http-status-code-definition-identifier/blob/master/src/data/HttpStatus.js) object contains a `definition` field that is an [`HttpStatusDefinition`](https://github.com/jaebradley/http-status-code-definition-identifier/blob/master/src/data/HttpStatusDefinition.js) object.
+The returned [`HttpStatus`](https://github.com/jaebradley/http-status-code-definition-identifier/blob/master/src/data/HttpStatus.js) object is wrapped in a Promise, and contains a `definition` field that is an [`HttpStatusDefinition`](https://github.com/jaebradley/http-status-code-definition-identifier/blob/master/src/data/HttpStatusDefinition.js) object.

-This `HttpStatusDefinition` object contains
+This `HttpStatusDefinition` object contains the following fields:
 * `name`: A `string` which represents the name for the HTTP status
 * `code`: A `number` which represents the code for the HTTP status
 * `description`: A `string` that provides a brief overview of the HTTP status